How To Use a Light Therapy Lamp To Get Results

 Years ago, before I heard of light therapy lamps, I had been living in northern California during the winter.
 It was a place that was very different from where I had grown up.
 Fog blanketed the land in the mornings, and it was always cloudy in the afternoon.

-Some mornings I’d have to drive 35 miles or so with not being able to see to the end of the hood on my car.
+Some mornings I’d have to drive 35 miles or so without being able to see to the end of the hood on my car.
 During the afternoon, the fog would burn off.
 Driving wouldn’t be so scary, but you still couldn’t see the sun, never mind, have a little warm sunshine on your skin.

 Even though I had grown up in Arizona, I got used to it.
 I went to work at the newspaper every day.
 Every night I came home.
 This went on for weeks.